-When you're interviewing for a customer service role, the interviewer will want to know about your ability to handle a difficult or angry customer.
-How you handle an unpleasant interaction with an angry caller will result in either a successful resolution to the problem or a lost customer.
-The outcome is ultimately up to you.
-And fortunately, there are tried and true techniques to efficiently handle a customer’s phone complaint.
-Share them with the interviewer to demonstrate your ability to resolve stressful situations with finesse and grace.
+When you're interviewing for a customer-facing role, the interviewer will typically ask about your ability to handle an angry, difficult, or rude customer.
+How you manage an unpleasant interaction with an angry caller will result in either a successful resolution to the problem or a lost customer.
+The outcome is ultimately up to you, and the interviewer wants to know how you'll successfully deal with the situation.

-Listen to the Customer.
 You can typically tell if someone is angry within the first few seconds of the interaction.
 Before you attempt to diffuse the situation by talking them down, listen without judgment to their whole story and jot down important points as the caller explains.
 Remaining judgment-free will allow you to truly listen to the caller and find an agreeable solution more swiftly and efficiently.
-Remember that, people just want to be heard, and this desire can manifest itself in ugly ways.
+Remember that people typically just want to be heard, and this desire can manifest itself in ugly ways.
 So, don’t take anything they say personally.

 Ideally, after a caller expresses their unhappiness, they will apologize for their outburst and allow you to move forward with resolving the issue.
 However, if their anger escalates to using violent or vulgar language, refer to your company's policy about how to proceed.
 If the guidelines indicate that you should end the call, do so immediately and be sure to accurately document what they said to you along with their specific complaint.